Freescale/libimxvpuapi/README.md

 Additional dependencies are specific to the target platform:

-* i.MX6: imx-vpu package version 3.10.17 or newer.
+* i.MX6: `imx-vpu` package version 3.10.17 or newer.
-* i.MX8m & i.MX8mm: imx-vpu-hantro 1.8.0 or newer.
+* i.MX8m quad & i.MX8m mini: `imx-vpu-hantro` 1.8.0 or newer.
-  Please note that the build scripts assume that this is a version of the imx-vpu-hantro package with fixed header installation destination.
+  Please note that the build scripts assume that this is a version of the `imx-vpu-hantro` package with fixed header installation destination.
 Earlier versions installed all Hantro headers in the main include directory.
 Newer ones create `hantro_enc` and `hantro_dec`subdirectories. libimxvpuapi expects these directories to exist.
-  Also, currently, there is no specific support for the i.MX8m plus.
-  However, building for i.MX8mm produces a version that is also usable on that SoC.
+* i.MX8m plus: `imx-vpu-hantro` 1.8.0 or newer, just like above (since the plus has the same G1 / G2 decoder as the i.MX8m mini), and also `imx-vpu-hantro-vc` 1.1.0 or newer (for the VC8000E encoder).

 Building and installing
 -----------------------

-This project uses the [waf meta build system](https://code.google.com/p/waf/).
+This project uses the [waf meta build system](https://waf.io/).
 To configure , first set the following environment variables to whatever is necessary for cross compilation for your platform: